-As a platform, we promote the use of and consciousness around the use of natural, cruelty-free makeup and skincare products sourced both locally and internationally.
+As a platform, we promote clean beauty consciousness, and use of natural, cruelty-free makeup and skincare products sourced both locally and internationally.
 We want to help people make educated choices around their beauty and skincare routines.
 Self-care is non-negotiable, and we think everyone deserves healthy luminous skin.
-Here is a guide to our rigorous approval process and how we’ve curated our collections.
+Here is a guide to our rigorous approval process, and how we’ve curated our collections.

-Decoding the terms natural, organic and clean. clean
+Decoding the terms natural, organic & clean

 We only sell 100% natural products, and by natural, we mean products that don’t have unsafe chemicals in them.
-Currently, there is a lack of regulation and therefore clarity around what it means to be natural, organic or non-toxic - these terms are most commonly used by brands to market their products.
+Currently, there is a lack of regulation, and therefore clarity, around what it means to be natural, organic or non-toxic - these terms are most commonly used by brands to market their products.

 A natural skin care ingredient is derived from a plant, mineral or animal by-product.
 The term ‘natural’ has no legal or even global third party definition, stating what qualifies it as such.
 So skincare and cosmetics companies can determine their interpretation of natural.
-The product can be promoted as ‘natural’ use evocative imagery and wording on the front label, but turn the bottle around, and the ingredients on the back do not need to reflect this.
+The product can be promoted as ‘natural’ using evocative imagery and wording on the front label, but turn the bottle around, and the ingredients on the back do not need to reflect this.
 It may contain a small number of natural ingredients combined with toxic ingredients such as parabens, phthalates and sulfates.

 The term organic as applied to ingredients has a legal definition, and the use of the term must meet a defined standard issued by a specific organisation – such as USDA Organic, EcoCert or BioGro.
 Organic describes the way an ingredient is grown or farmed without the use of fertiliser, pesticides, antibiotics, growth hormones or genetic modification.
 The word organic may be used in front of an ingredient on an ingredients list, even if the product doesn’t contain 100% organic ingredients.
 However, Certified Organic skincare must be just that, made with a high percentage (depending on the certified body) of organic ingredients to be labelled as such.

 The term ‘clean beauty’ is also unregulated, but now carries more weight in the beauty industry as many companies are becoming more transparent with their processes.
 A clean product can also be natural, but it goes a few steps further, as a natural ingredient may not necessarily be clean, like lead for example.

-‘Clean’ describes products that are created without known toxic ingredients; they must contain safe ingredients, ethically sourced and manufactured taking into account human and environmental health.
-Clean products must be free-from a long list of known toxic ingredients, some of which are banned in many countries.
+‘Clean’ describes beauty products that are created without known toxic ingredients; they must contain safe ingredients, ethically sourced and manufactured taking into account human and environmental health.
+Clean beauty products must be free-from a long list of known toxic ingredients, some of which are banned in many countries.

 The difference between these three terms can be confusing, so let us do the vetting for you.
-We are not only committed to stocking only products made from 100% natural ingredients but have adopted a more modern philosophy with a focus on the cruelty-free status with a focus on transparency and efficacy.
+We are not only committed to stocking only products made from 100% natural ingredients, but have adopted a more modern philosophy with a focus on the cruelty-free status with a focus on transparency and efficacy.

 Cruelty-Free versus Vegan